Make your own red hot cinnamon popcorn with this easy recipe! This recipe makes popcorn that’s coated with a red hot candy coating.

 - Spread popcorn in a lightly buttered roasting pan.

-- Start baking popcorn while you prepare the syrup.
+- Place the pan in the oven to start heating popcorn while you prepare the syrup.

 - In a heavy pan, melt butter most of the way.